VerifyTests/Verify/docs/mdsource/serializer-settings.source.md

 ## Dates are scrubbed

-By default dates (`DateTime` and `DateTimeOffset`) are sanitized during verification.
+By default dates and times (`DateTime`, `DateTimeOffset`, `DateOnly`, and `TimeOnly`) are sanitized during verification.
 This is done by finding each date and taking a counter based that that specific date.
 That counter is then used replace the date values.
 This allows for repeatable tests when date values are changing.

 snippet: Date